-Course Title & Credit t distributi course on of the Pre-requisite of Code Tutorial Practical Criteria the course Digital Electronics 4 3 0 1 Appeared in Semester 4 DSC - 15
+Course Title & Title & Credits t distributi course on of the Eligibility Criteria Pre-requisite of the course Code Tutorial Practical Digital Electronics 4 3 0 1 Appeared in Semester 4 DSC - 15

 The objective of the course is to introduce digital electronics and its simple applications to physics Honours students.
 The course is designed to familiarize the students with the different number systems (binary, octal and hexadecimal), laws of Boolean algebra, logic gates and combinational and sequential logic circuits utilised in designing counters and registers.